glmxndr/node-traceur-repl/README.md

     ...let add = (x,y=1) => x+y
     >>>

-If you want to see how traceur transpiles the content of your clipboard, use `:cpaste`.
+If you want to see how traceur transpiles the content of your clipboard, use `:5paste`.

-    traceur> :cpaste
+    traceur> :5paste
     <<<
     ...let x = 1
     ...let add = (x,y=1) => x+y